Archaeology-ABM/NASSA-hub/guide-for-submissions.md

   </div>
 </div>

-After publication, NASSA modules remain open for changes by the original authors as well new authors and contributors.
-We do ask that each change should follow the same guidelines for submission described here.
+After publication, NASSA modules remain open for changes by the original authors, new authors and contributors.
+We ask that each change follow the same guidelines for submission described here.

 ### Templates and module examples

-We strongly recommend using module templates to keep the preparation of a new module as short and simple as possible.
+We strongly recommend using module templates to keep the preparation of a new module as short and straightforward as possible.
 The NASSA community aims to offer a variety of templates for types of modules, levels of documentation, and programming languages.
-Feel free to use any of the modules already in the library as templates if it better suits your module.
-Once you have created and submitted a module, you may also use it as your template for creating other modules.
+Feel free to use any modules already in the library as templates if they better suit your module.
+Once you have created and submitted a module, you may use it as your template for creating other modules.
 We have also included a dummy example of a module, ["1870-Schliemann-001"](https://archaeology-abm.github.io/NASSA-modules/1870-Schliemann-001.html), which will be referenced throughout this guide.
 Notice that it was carefully prepared before computational archaeology was even a thing!

 Visit the [library Web interface](https://archaeology-abm.github.io/NASSA-modules/index.html), search for the term "TEMPLATE", and select the one most suitable for your type of module.
-Download the template directory at its view page.
+Download the template directory from its view page.
 The most basic and generic template is ["YEAR-Surname-000"](https://archaeology-abm.github.io/NASSA-modules/0000-NASSA-001-TEMPLATE.html).
-Once the file has been downloaded, uncompress the module folder into a directory of your choice.
+Once the file has been downloaded, uncompress the module folder and place it into a directory of your choice.

 When working locally (**_Workflow B_**), you can duplicate a module as a template, rename it, and then delete, create, or modify files accordingly.